CollegiumAcademicum/collegiumacademicum.de/content/pages/wohnen/faq/index.en.md

 ### Questions about moving in and the living together

 {{< accordion "When can I first move in into the building?" >}}
 As we are currently constructing the building, we can sadly not guarantee are precise fixed moving in date.
-According to our current plan, the moving-in day will in December 2022.
+According to our current plan, the moving-in day will in January 2023.
-{{< /accordion >}}
-{{< accordion "Can I choose my flatmates?" >}}
-Unfortunately, this is no longer possible.
-We already had the dormitory fully occupied once and now only have individual rooms available in shared flats where people have cancelled again due to the postponement of the move-in date.
-These rooms will be allocated by lot, taking into account certain diversity criteria.
-If it doesn't fit at all and you are unhappy with your WG, there is still the possibility to swap.
 {{< /accordion >}}
 {{< accordion "Can I bring my pet?" >}}
 No, pets are currently not allowed in the dormitory.
 An exception to this are assistance pets.